Rights During Detention in Australia

 What is this right?

-Under sections 23C to 23E of the Crimes Act 1914 (Cth), when you are arrested for a Commonwealth offence, police must bring you before a magistrate or judge as soon as practicable.
-You cannot be held indefinitely for questioning.
+Under sections 23C to 23E of the Crimes Act 1914 (Cth), after arrest for a Commonwealth offence police must bring you before a magistrate or judge as soon as practicable.
+Indefinite detention for questioning isn't allowed — and the High Court reinforced that in Williams v The Queen (1986).

-The investigation period must be completed within a reasonable time.
-As a baseline, police have an initial period to investigate, but they can apply to a magistrate for extensions if they can show it is necessary.
-Time spent waiting for a lawyer, resting, or receiving medical treatment is generally not counted as investigation time (called "dead time" under s 23CA).
+The investigation period has to wrap up in a reasonable time.
+Police have an initial window and can apply to a magistrate for extensions if they can justify them.
+Time spent waiting for a lawyer, resting, or getting medical treatment is generally not counted against the investigation clock — that's the "dead time" carve-out under s.
+23CA.

-During detention, you have the right to be treated humanely.
-Police must provide you with adequate food, water, rest, and access to toilet facilities.
-If you need medical attention, police must arrange it.
-You also have the right to communicate with a friend or family member to let them know where you are (s 23G).
+During detention you have the right to be treated humanely: adequate food, water, rest, and toilet access.
+Medical attention must be arranged if you need it.
+You also have the right to contact a friend or family member to let them know where you are (s.
+23G).

-If police exceed the lawful investigation period without charging you or bringing you before a court, your continued detention may be unlawful.
+If police exceed the lawful investigation period without charging you or producing you before a court, the continued detention may be unlawful — with consequences for any evidence obtained during that period.

 When does it apply?